 If your feed is filled with random, unrelated links to articles from fifty different sources, but not a single retweet or original tweet, I’m not following.
 This goes back to following a person and not a bot.
 Show me you’re a real person with a real life, then we’ll talk…err…tweet.

 First, thank you for supporting your followers.
 It’s awesome that you’re taking the time to help out your fellow Tweeps.
 But again, this is a case of your own followers never actually getting to know you.
 Even if most of your feed is retweets (like mine), take the time to throw a few of your own thoughts out there every so often so we can see if we connect.
-While I know you’re not a bot (well, probably not a bot), I also don’t see anything of you in your Twitter feed.
+When there’s nothing but retweets, while I might know you’re not a bot (well, probably not a bot), I also don’t see anything of you in your Twitter feed.

 I just don’t.
 Personal preference on this one.
 I want to follow real people, not fictional ones.

 My absolute biggest pet peeve of Twitter.
 You follow me.
 I check out your profile, decide you seem like an interesting (and real) person, and I decide to follow back.
 Then, within a day or two, you stop following.
 I HATE THIS GAME!
 I’ve been burned by this ploy before.
 These days when I get a new follower, I start looking at the ratio of followers to followees on their account.
-If someone who’s followed me has 20,000 followers, but is only following a couple thousand other accounts, I get suspicious.
+If someone who’s followed me has 20,000 followers, but is only following a couple thousand (or less) other accounts, I get suspicious (unless they’re some sort of celebrity).
 I’d love to have tens of thousands of followers, but I refuse to get them by tricking them into following me back.
 That’s just irritating.
 I might decide to follow an overbalanced account like this, but if they drop me within a few days?
 Likewise, buddy.
 I can unfollow just as easily as you can.
 I don’t play that game.

 On a different note…